rahulthackkar/docker-lamp/README.md

 cp sample.env .env

-// modify sample.env as needed
+// modify sample.env if needed

 docker-compose up -d

-// visit localhost
 ```

 Your LAMP stack is now ready!!
-You can access it via `http://localhost`.
+You can access it via `http://localhost:8000`.

 ##  Configuration and Usage